h2oai/sparkling-water/README.md

 bin/run-example.sh
 ```

-> Default address of Spark cluster is `local-cluster[3,2,104]` pointing to embedded cluster of 3 workers.
+> Default address of Spark cluster is `local-cluster[3,2,104]` causing creation of an embedded cluster consisting of 3 workers.

 ## Sparkling shell